 Fish Me a Word

-Want to help your child learn how to read?
+Want to help your child learn how to read and increase her vocabulary?
 Put down the books and pick up the fishing rod!
 This silly game is a fun way to introduce and reinforce sight words…by fishing for them!
 All your child needs are a few household “tools” and some creativity.

 What You Need: